 The Benefits of Identifying Website Visitors

 What does it matter if you don’t know who your website visitors are?
+And you don’t have a tool to identify website visitors?
 It’s a problem for a few reasons.

 For one, there’s no telling why those 98% of visitors are leaving without taking the next step in the buyer’s journey.
 Are they not in your target market?
 Is there something wrong with a landing page?
 Are there mismatched messages in your marketing campaign?
 Identifying those visitors will help you find the answers to those questions.

 The other problem is that you’re missing out on huge sales opportunities.
 There’s no telling who in that 98% might convert to a loyal customer with the right nurturing.
 Therefore, knowing your visitors could make a big difference for your bottom line.